How to View and Restore Text Messages from iCloud

 - Part 1: How to view text messages on iCloud via Dr.Fone

 - Part 2: How to restore messages from iCloud using Apple iTunes

 - Part 3: Tips for backing up iPhone with iCloud

-We are very confident that dr.fone - Backup & Restore (iOS) is the best tool to selectively restore iCloud backup to iPhone, iPad, and iPod touch.
+We are very confident that Dr.Fone - Phone Backup (iOS) is the best tool to selectively restore iCloud backup to iPhone, iPad, and iPod touch.
 It is a solution, fully compatible with all the iOS devices and all versions of the iOS, for restoring iCloud and iTunes backup data such as contacts, text messages, photos, notes, etc.

 Dedicated solution to view and restore text messages from iCloud

 - View text messages from iCloud backup or iTunes backup for FREE.